Thus the LORD used to speak to Moses face to face, just as a man speaks to his friend. – Exodus 33:11

 Deuteronomy 34:10 Since that time no prophet has risen in Israel like Moses, whom the LORD knew face to face,

 Prosopagnosia, also called face blindness, is more than just “being bad with faces.”
-It is the inability to recognize familiar faces, including one’s own face (self-recognition), and learning to recognize new ones.
-It is a neurological disorder characterized by the inability to distinguish faces.
+It is the inability to recognize familiar faces, including one’s own face.
+Learning to recognize new faces is also difficult.
+Prosopagnosia, the inability to distinguish faces, is a neurological disorder.
 It may affect up to 2.5% of the population.
-There are two types of prosopagnosia: acquired (often resulting from brain damage) and congenital.

 Facial recognition software began to be developed in the 1960s.
 However, the Father created facial recognition firmware as a part of the human brain.
-For most of us it works just fine.
-How awful would it be not to be able to remember and recognize the faces of those you love and care about, your family and close friends.
+For most of us, it works just fine.
+How awful would it be not to be able to remember and recognize the faces of those you love and care about?
 It would be equally tragic, not to remember and recognize those who love you.
-For those with face blindness, it is like living in a perpetual, horrid facial Groundhog Day without end.
+For those with face blindness, it is like living in a perpetual, horrid lack of facial recognition Groundhog Day.

 Can the Father ever forget us?
 Never!
 What He said of Israel, is true for each of His children.

 Isaiah 43:1 Thus says the LORD, your Creator, O Jacob, and He who formed you, O Israel, “Do not fear, for I have redeemed you; I have called you by name; you are Mine!”

 15 Can a mother forget her nursing child?
 Can she feel no love for the child she has borne?
 But even if that were possible, I would not forget you!